TimLucca/contactkeeper/README.md

 To run only the back: `npm run server`

-To run only the fron: `npm run client`
+To run only the front: `npm run client`